tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 Theoretically it should work.
 It receives AT commands over serial line.

 The AVR side must use SC16IS750 like other Uno WiFi libraries or the firmware must be modified to put pin 4 LOW for using direct serial connection.
 Possible library is WifiEsp.

+Or AT commands can be send with "Arduino Uno WiFi Dev Ed Library" WifiData interface like in the EspRecovery sketch.

 ## WiFi Link firmware